|A bind-rune, itself bound onto a woven wool hat, woven in Norse Nalbinding method. |

 Finally - DO IT.
 Carve, chant, paint, and send.
 If the sending is not by burning, it can be by placing the bind-rune object in a sacred place - be it a forest, a river, a Ve (enclosed grove), a Horgr (outdoor stone altar) or a home altar.
 Call on the runes for power and guidance.
 If the runes you use include the name or attribute of a God, that is one more possible invocation you can add, though it's usually not required in rune magick.
 Then conclude the ritual with a closing line, to declare that it is done.
 There are various ones you can use (denn so ist gemacht in German), (og svo er thadh in Icelandic) though my preferred one is the Armanen closing "Iey Sar, Iey Sey, Iey Fyor, Peyrow Kvan Ike Iser" (I see, I say, I know, for Now It Is) - which references ancient pan-Aryan root words of both the east and west branches, and is far better than the sappy "so mote it be" used by... well... unwitting new-age sheep blindly imitating certain people.

-Usually with bind-runes it is considered best to follow the templates used by ancient runers.
-Like it or not, they had reached these particular formulas over thousands of years, and as Karl Spiesberger says, it's best to use what works.
+Usually with bind-runes it is considered best to follow the templates used by ancient Tuners.
+Like it or not, they had reached these particular formulas over thousands of years, and as Karl Spiesberger said, it's best to use what works.
 Some bind-runes (such as Gibu-Auja if you're using Elder Futhark) are repeated so often in artifacts or Lore from multiple periods in Heathen history, that the inevitable answer is that they worked, for people to be using them so often over so many centuries.
 So it's a good idea to find pictures of such artifacts and look for common patterns in bind-runes.

-That said, we know that the runic path is not a dogma, and is very possible for the practitioner to test out new bind-runes and find new ways of manifesting runic power - but one must be experienced in the old established rune formulas, in whatever system, to do this safely - as both Egil and Kummer warn us, it's best to avoid using runes or rune combinations you do not understand:
+That said, we know that the runic path is not a dogma, and is very possible for the practitioner to test out new bind-runes and find new ways of manifesting runic power - but one must be experienced in the old established rune formulas, in whatever system, to do this safely - as both Master Egil and Siegfried Kummer warn us, it's best to avoid using runes or rune combinations you do not understand:

 "Runes none should carve, who knows not how to read them,